 What are the best practices in RFID tag asset management?

 Planning and implementing an effective school asset management program is essential to ensuring it will meet expectations.
 We've created two tools to help - our Ultimate Guide to Asset Tracking - and its supplemental piece the Ultimate Guide to Asset Tracking Checklist.
 Both tools contain valuable information and will walk you through the process of putting an effective asset management system together step by step showcasing best practices.
+Here are some best practices in RFID tag asset management.

 School asset tracking with RFID tags